emgineer/curler/README.md

 ## Create a cURL handle and configure it quickly.

-Calling `Curler::create` without the optional array of configurations will return a cURL handle with the default CURLOPTs (see below).
-Curler::get and Curler::post both use this function with the defaults as a base.
+Calling `Curler::create` without the optional array of configurations will return a cURL handle with the default CURLOPTs (see below). `Curler::get` and `Curler::post` both use this function with the defaults as a base.
 However, if you need more specific configuration you can make use of some of the curl_config functions.
 Whatever your preference may be, there's no need to remember some of the most used CURLOPT constants if you use the `curl_config` functions.

 The following configuration functions are supported:

 * `curl_config_defaults`  Takes the URL as input, along with an optional configuration array, and returns an array of CURLOPTs setting `CURLOPT_HEADER` to false, `CURLOPT_RETURNTRANSFER` to TRUE, and `CURLOPT_URL` to the input URL string.

-* `curl_config_post`: Pass the post fields, as a preformatted query string or a key-value array, and an optional existing configuration array.
+* `curl_config_post`: Pass the post fields, as a formatted query string or a key-value array, and an optional existing configuration array.
 Sets, or resets, the `CURLOPT_POST` and `CURLOPT_POSTFIELDS` for POST requests and returns the configured array.

-* `curl_config_authentication`: Pass a username, password, and optional existing array to set the `CURLOPT_USERPWD` setting in the configuration array.
+* `curl_config_authentication`: Pass a user name, password, and optional existing array to set the `CURLOPT_USERPWD` setting in the configuration array.
 Returns the configuration array.

 * `curl_config_save_file`: Takes a file handle, from an `fopen()` call, along with an optional array of configurations.
 Sets the `CURLOPT_FILE` to the input file handle.
 Returns the config array.

 * `curl_config_return_boolean` Pass an optional array of configurations.
 Sets the `CURLOPT_RETURNTRANSFER` to FALSE which makes the result of curl_exec return a boolean instead of a payload.
 Returns the configuration array.

 * `curl_config_disable_certificate_verification` Pass an optional array of configurations.
-Sets the CURLOPT_SSL_VERIFYPEER and CURLOPT_SSL_VERIFYHOST settings to false for those times that certificate verification on SSL requests isn't REALLY necesary.
+Sets the CURLOPT_SSL_VERIFYPEER and CURLOPT_SSL_VERIFYHOST settings to false for those times that certificate verification on SSL requests isn't REALLY necessary.
 Returns the configuration array.

 ## Example Usage ##

 Say you want to just fetch the weather for Boston, ID 2367105, using Yahoo's weather API and save the XML payload to a file for later processing.
-Just use the Curler::get function with the url and optional file path to ave the XML.
+Just use the Curler::get function with the URL and optional file path to ave the XML.

 ``` php
 <?php